dominicporter/bootstrap/tool/googlesheet/README.md

 It is used for the following use cases:

 Making Test data for your apps or servers.
-- As an asset in Flutter for Mock data.
+- We use it as an asset in Flutter for Mock data.

 Making I18n data for your GUI.
-- Write Dart annotators and use sourgen to read the JSON and gen the dart code.
+- We use it together with  Dart annotators to read the JSON and gen the dart code.

-Making static content like markdown.
+Making static content like markdown for your website.
-- For Hugo static sites.
+- We use it for  Hugo static sites.
-- Parse the JSON and place the markdown directly into the i18n folders.
+- Just need to script the parsing of the JSON and placing of the markdown directly into the i18n folders.
+Then you site is localised.

 ## Using

-Its a single binary on your laptop.
+Its a single binary on your laptop Or in CI.

+1. Copy one of the Test Google Sheets to your project.
+See the Test URLS.

-1. Setup your gsheet based on the Test gsheet. ( Language codes: https://cloud.google.com/translate/docs/languages )
+3. Add the languages you want by column. ( Language codes: https://cloud.google.com/translate/docs/languages )

-2. Open your google sheet: File -> Publish to the web -> "Sheet name" option and "csv" option
+3. Open your google sheet: File -> Publish to the web -> "Sheet name" option and "csv" option

-3. Then update the gsheet config in your repo with this CSV URL.
+4. Then update the gsheet config in your repo with the correct ULRS to your Google Sheet and published CSV.

-4. Then run the gsheet tool in terminal.
+5. Then run the gsheet tool in the terminal.
 This will give you the data as JSON with a JSON file per language.

 ## Roadmap